Epistemic democracy: Models

+Jury theorems

-Jury Theorems: While first proposed by Nicolas de Condorcet in 1785, discussion of jury theorems and their connection to democracy has continued into contemporary discussion.
+While first proposed by Nicolas de Condorcet in 1785, discussion of jury theorems and their connection to democracy has continued into contemporary discussion.
 The original theorem stated that a choice between two options is best made by a large group if: (1) voters make their decisions independently of each other; (2) voters make their decisions sincerely rather than strategically; and (3) each voter has a probability of selecting the correct answer which is greater than 0.5.
-Under these conditions the probability of the correct option being selected tends towards 1 as the size of the voting group increases.
+Under these conditions, the probability of the correct option being selected tends towards 1 as the size of the voting group increases.
 This means that a democratic vote which includes the whole of the demos will be more reliable than any non-democratic vote which includes a smaller number of voters.
-Contemporary work on the jury theorem has then aimed to relax these assumptions.
+Contemporary work on the jury theorem has aimed to relax these assumptions.
 The theorem has, for instance, been applied to cases of plural voting with multiple options, where voters have lowly correlated votes, and where they make their minds up autonomously instead of fully independently.

+In a 2022 study that employed measure-theoretic techniques to explore the probability of the theorem's thesis in various settings, it was discovered that the competence of majority rule as a decision procedure is heavily reliant on the probability measure governing voter competence.
+The thesis predicted by Condorcet's jury theorem either occurs almost surely or almost never, and the prior probability of the theorem's thesis is zero.
+Moreover, under specific circumstances, the theorem's opposite outcome holds true, leading to the wrong option being chosen almost surely.
+Consequently, invoking this theorem necessitates further examination to better comprehend its applicability.

 An immediate issue for the jury theorem is the question of the selection of alternative options and how to guarantee that the correct option is offered to voters in the first place.
 It therefore seems to acquire another procedure which can effectively narrow down the options.
 Objections have also been made to the relevance of the main assumptions of the theorem to the political context, where voters often engage in debate with others, have different motivations for voting, and often confront complex political problems.